 |Graphics Card||NVIDIA GeForce 6600, ATI Radeon X1300, Intel GMA X4500|

-If you’re not sure how to check the PC specs, you can follow the steps below.
-If you’re clear about your PC specs and confirmed it’s good enough to run The Sims 4, you can directly proceed to the Fix 2.
+If you’re not sure how to check your PC specs, follow the steps below.
+If you’re clear about your PC specs and confirmed it’s good enough to run The Sims 4, you can directly proceed to Fix 2.

 1) On your keyboard, press the Window logo key and R at the same time to open the Run box.
 Then, type dxdiag and click OK.